arbalenirmala/accessibility-interview-questions/readme.md

 <tr>
     <td>2. </td>
     <td>What are the sematic tags in HTML? <br>
-      &lt;header&gt;: Represents a header section, often containing the title or introductory content of a page or section.
+      &lt;header&gt;: Represents a header section, often containing the title or introductory content of a page or section. <br>
-&lt;article&gt;: Defines an independent or self-contained composition, like a blog post or news article.
+&lt;article&gt;: Defines an independent or self-contained composition, like a blog post or news article. <br>
-&lt;footer&gt;: Represents a footer for the sectioning content, often containing copyright information, author details, or related links.
+&lt;footer&gt;: Represents a footer for the sectioning content, often containing copyright information, author details, or related links. <br>
-&lt;nav&gt;: Represents a section of navigation links.
+&lt;nav&gt;: Represents a section of navigation links. <br>
-&lt;aside&gt;: Represents content that is tangentially related to the main content.
+&lt;aside&gt;: Represents content that is tangentially related to the main content. <br>
-&lt;section&gt;: Represents a generic structural section.
+&lt;section&gt;: Represents a generic structural section. <br>
-&lt;div&gt;: A generic container, often used for styling and layout without semantic meaning.
+&lt;div&gt;: A generic container, often used for styling and layout without semantic meaning. <br>
 &lt;span&gt;: Another generic container, used for styling or scripting.
     </td>
 </tr>